JasonHoffmann/looplet/ReadMe.md

 1. Add a new post.
 2. Set your Loop parameters (limited right now, working on adding others).
 3. Add HTML/PHP.
 You can use any familiar WordPress funciton you would normally use within the Loop.
-No need to include <?php or ?> at the beginning and end, this is taken care of for you.
+Make sure to include <?php or ?> at the beginning and end.
 4. Add custom CSS.

 The posts will be automatically added to your navigation.
 In order to group different posts together in the navigation, simply create a new category and add your desired posts.